 (e) combination currents: Ultrasound with sine, Ultrasound with high voltage, Sine with galvanism;

-(f) such other machines as may be approved by the Board.
+(g) such other machines as may be approved by the Board, in its discretion.

 (2) The following therapy procedures are approved for use in therapeutic modalities:

 (a) heat: hot moist packs, heating pads, infrared, paraffin, ultraviolet;

 (b) cold: cold packs, ice massages, ice therapy;

 (c) hydrotherapy: whirlpool, hubbard tanks;